 Welcome to my site.

-In any case, a little while back, Shoji Kameda came over to hear all the rough mixes of the cd, Pop Down The Years.
-I think I had already gotten Oldman Coldman, the song Shoji did percussion for and helped arrange, back from Charles by then.
+In any case, a while back, Shoji Kameda of On Ensemble fame came over to hear all the rough mixes of the cd, Pop Down The Years.
+I think I had already gotten Oldman Coldman, the song Shoji did percussion for and helped arrange, back from the man mixing the album, Charles Stella, by then.

 Shoji really liked the cd, what Andy and Angie had added to it, some of the new arrangements he hadn’t heard before.
 And he said, “You have to build a new website dedicated to just your music.”